ConnerAiken/Interview-Questions/README.md

 - Write an example of a linked/doubly linked list and the classes that would power it

 ## HTML

+- What are your favorite features of HTML5 and why?

 ## Python